When is the best time of year to visit the Galapagos?

 Do you provide wetsuits or would we need to bring our own?
 Are they necessary?

-Our Deluxe catamaran (g6) provides included wetsuits to all guests, and some other of our boats offer wetsuits for optional rental.
+Wetsuits can be rented onboard each of our vessels for approximately $5 per day.
+The wet suits are owned by the crew of the ship who maintain the wetsuits for our guests to use.
 While we strive for optimal quality and availability on any boat offering these wetsuits, if you want to guarantee size and comfort we would recommend bringing your own.

-Wet suits are not necessary but can make your time in the water more enjoyable from July to September when there is a cold current makes it way up to the Galapagos from the southern end of South America.
+Wetsuits are not needed all year round but can make your time in the water more enjoyable from July to September when there is a cold current that makes it way up to the Galapagos from the southern end of South America.